JDLKMR/CTGP-Deluxe-APManual/README.md

 # Mario Kart 8 Deluxe (CTGP Deluxe) Manual APWorld
-This manual is built off of the one for vanilla MK8D made by RampantEpsilon and edited by BowserCrusher.

-CTGP Deluxe adds 16 new cups each with four custom tracks, bringing the total number of cups in the game up to 40 if you have the DLC.
+This manual was originally built off of the one for vanilla MK8D made by RampantEpsilon and edited by BowserCrusher.
+It incorporates the CTGP Deluxe mod, which adds 16 new cups each with four custom tracks, bringing the total number of cups in the game up to 40 if you have the DLC.

 You start with a random character, vehicle, wheel set, glider, and cup access.
 This Manual also assumes you have a save file with all vehicle parts unlocked.